Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Analysis of planning capability

 In an autoregressive LM, the final hidden state at the end of the prefix determines the next token, yet the computation producing it spans layers and earlier positions.
 This raises a natural question:

-\centerline{\emph{To what extent do LMs rely on earlier computations when generating new tokens?}} To answer the question, we use an 8-layer decoder-only Transformer trained on OpenWebText with NTP objective.
+\camera{\centerline{\emph{Which earlier layers and prefix blocks remain informative about the next-token decision state?}} } \camera{We view this primarily as a diagnostic.
+It does not tell us how to improve the model, but it quantifies how concentrated next-token decision information is in recent vs.\ earlier computation, which can help design choices that alter attention span or depth-wise context allocation.} To answer the question, we use an 8-layer decoder-only Transformer trained on OpenWebText with NTP objective.
 We estimate the nMI between the codes of the model's decision state for the generated tokens and of blocks of prefix hidden state computations within the LM.
 Similar to $\sect$~\ref{sect:plan_horizon}, we obtain a summary of the strategy employed for token $\xhat_{T+\tau+1}$, denoted $\Z_{\scriptstyle T+\tau}^{\scriptstyle L}$ with a $\vqvae$ trained over the last layer of hidden states.
 We also partition each layer's prefix hidden states into contiguous, non-overlapping blocks of length 16 and train a $\vqvae$ to acquire the code $\B_k^{\ell}$ where the block index $k \in \{1, \dots, 12\}$ denotes the $k^{\text{th}}$ block from the end of the prefix (i.e., $k=1$ corresponds to the most recent 16 time steps before generation).
 In Figure~\ref{fig:experiments} (middle), a sample block and a sample last hidden state are illustrated.
 We quantify the dependence between the codes of each computation block and the decision state by measuring nMI between $\B_k^{\ell}$ and ${\Z_{\scriptstyle T + \tau}^{\scriptstyle\LLL}}$ across all layers $\ell$ and blocks $k$, as defined in Eq.~\ref{eq:mi_nmi}, with $\imax = \max\{\minline{\B_k^\ell}{Z^L_{T+n}}\}_{\ell,k,n}$.
 Heatmaps in Figure~\ref{fig:mi_block_last_heatmap} (left and middle) show the results for $\tau$= 0 and 1 (see $\apndx$~\ref{apndx:history_exp_moreresults} for $\tau>1$).

 We observe that last layer computations retain the most information about the decision state of both immediate and future tokens which is aligned with the results of \cite{pal_future_2023} and consistent with the design choice of assigning longer attention spans to higher layers \citep{sukhbaatar2019adaptive, beltagy2020longformer}.
 Furthermore, along the block axis, we observe a clear recency effect across all layers: the codes of the most recent blocks, i.e., final time steps of the prefix, computations ($\Z_1$), exhibit the highest nMI (Eq.~\ref{eq:mi_nmi}) with the decision state of the generated tokens, and the nMI decays over earlier blocks in the prefix.
 Although analysis along both axes indicates that the LM primarily relies on the most recent computations, we still observe appreciable nMI in lower layers (small $\ell$) and earlier blocks (large $k$).
 This suggests that LMs retain information from earlier parts of the prefix when generating new tokens, instead of relying only on the most recent computations.